owncloud-archive/documentation/admin_manual/installation/apps_management_installation.rst

 - ``url``: The request path to that folder relative to the ownCloud web root, prefixed with ``/``.
 - ``writable``: Whether users can install apps in that folder.
 After the configuration is added, new apps will only install in a directory where ``writable`` is set to ``true``.

-The configuration example below shows how to add a second directory, called ``apps2``.
+The configuration example below shows how to add a second directory, called ``apps-external``.

 .. literalinclude:: ./examples/custom-app-directory-configuration.php
    :language: php